Hispanics and Latinos in Houston: Culture

+One of the largest annual festivals In Houston Is Fiestas Patrias, a celebration of Mexican Independence day that attracts thousands of people each year.
+It is organized by the Fiestas Patrias Houston, a local organization that Is dedicated to Mexican culture and traditions.
+The festival Is known to feature live music, traditional Mexican dancing, and a parade that goes through downtown Houston.

 Geography

 Eschbach said that, historically, Hispanics resided in specific neighborhoods of Houston, such as Denver Harbor, the Houston Heights, Magnolia Park, and the Northside.

 From the 1980 census to the 1990 census, there were large swathes of Hispanic growth in Houston; in most areas the Hispanics were of Mexican descent, while in Gulfton and Spring Branch of Spring Branch they were of Central American origins.
 Hispanics moved into sections of north Houston, Spring Branch, and Sharpstown by an amount between 1,000 and 3,500 per square mile, and Hispanics moved into Gulfton by more than 3,500 Hispanics per square mile.
 From the same period Hispanics began to move into a portion of the southeast metropolitan area, including sections of Pasadena and the City of South Houston by an amount between 1,000 and 3,500 per square mile.

 Between 1985 and 2005, the county's Hispanic population tripled, with Hispanics making up about 40% of the county's residents.
 In most communities inside and outside Beltway 8, Hispanics became the predominant ethnic group.
 Some communities in Greater Houston which do not have Hispanics as the predominant ethnic group include expensive, predominately non-Hispanic white communities such as Memorial, Uptown, and West University Place; and historically African American neighborhoods located south and northeast of Downtown Houston.
 Eschbach said, "But even these core black and white neighborhoods are experiencing Hispanic inroads.
 Today, Hispanics live everywhere."

 In a period before 2005, many Hispanic and Latino Americans had moved into traditionally African-American neighborhoods.
 Between 1990 and 2000, the numbers of Hispanic and Latino Americans in Kashmere Gardens, South Park, Sunnyside, and the Third Ward increased.
 After Hurricane Katrina hit New Orleans in 2005, many ethnic Hondurans from that city moved to Houston.

 The Hispanic and Latino population's percentage of the overall population of Texas City had increased to 29.9% in 2017 from 27% in 2010, and by then the city had a Hispanic supermarket and other businesses catering to Hispanics.